 Baker emphasized the passion he sees in the younger generation.
 “While this generation faces many challenges, what I see is a desire to serve the Lord and take action.
 They didn’t hesitate to say ‘yes’ to this opportunity to help.”

-For Baker, the work of the students in partnership with SCBaptist DR highlights the strength of faith in the face of disaster.
+For Baker, the work of the students in partnership with South Carolina Baptist Disaster Relief highlights the strength of faith in the face of disaster.

 “We’ve been able to channel their passion into meaningful work, and the impact they’ve made in just a few days has been remarkable,” Baker said.
 In addition, the Baptist Educational and Missionary Convention of South Carolina supplied a food truck to feed the students and volunteers after a long day’s work.

-Although people may not have the resources to give or to physically serve, one cadet emphasized that there is something anyone can do.
+Although people may not have the resources to give or be able to physically serve, one cadet emphasized that there is something everyone can do.

 “If you don’t have money to give or you don’t have time to give, you can give up five seconds of your day and just send a quick prayer,” said Daniel Harper.
 “Make sure these people are in your prayers because they’re really going through a tough time out here.”